-Progress report cards will be issued four times a year.
+Progress report cards will be issued four times per year.
 Parents may expect an interim report midway through the nine weeks period if their child’s grades fall below a “C” average.
 If a question about student progress arises at any time during the year, parents should feel free to contact the teacher concerned.
 Final report cards are mailed when financial accounts are current.

 Students are expected to turn in assignments on time.
-Students should not waste time at school with the excuse that they will do the work at home.
+Students should not waste time at school and not complete class assignments with the excuse that they will do the work at home.
 Our school follows the following recommended formula for acceptable homework.
-Starting with the first grade, teachers will use the 10 minutes per grade level guideline.
-Examples: 1st grade would be 10 minutes while a 6th grader could have 60 minutes.
-This fomula does not include the nightly required reading or working on special projects.
+All students will receive homework, and the teacher will determine the amount based on grade levels.
+This does not include the nightly required reading or working on special projects.
 Students should keep all papers and assignment sheets until the end of the nine weeks grading period

 “In the formation of character, no other influence counts so much as the influence of the home.
 The teacher’s work should supplement that of the parents, but it is not to take its place.
 In all that concerns the well-being of the child, it should be the effort of parents and teachers to cooperate.”
 EDUCATION, p.
 283

 “The parents’ work of education, instruction, and discipline underlies every other.
 The efforts of the best teachers must often bear little fruit, if fathers and mothers fail to act their part with faithfulness.”
 FUNDAMENTALS OF CHRISTIAN EDUCATION, p.
 69.